 The right to housing should be explicitly recognized in migration laws and policies and be implemented consistently with international human rights law.States must ensure interdepartmental coordination between migration and housing programmes, and consistency with the right to adequate housing.

-States should repeal or amend as necessary any law, policy, regulation or practice which denies the equal enjoyment of the right to adequate housing of migrants, irrespective of their migration status, ensuring that housing agencies refrain from engaging in discriminatory practices.
-This means, for example, ensuring access for migrants to emergency housing for homeless persons or women escaping violence, irrespective of their status.
+States should repeal or amend as necessary any law, policy, regulation or practice which denies the equal enjoyment of the right to adequate housing of migrants, ensuring that housing agencies refrain from engaging in discriminatory practices.
+This means, for example, ensuring access for migrants to emergency housing for homeless persons or women escaping violence.

-Multiple housing alternatives should be explored to address the growing inflow of migrants and refugees, ensuring immediate access to humanitarian shelter and adequate temporary accommodation, and access to longer-term housing as soon as possible.
+Multiple housing alternatives should be explored to address the growing inflow of migrants and ensuring immediate access to humanitarian shelter and adequate temporary accommodation, and access to longer-term housing as soon as possible.

 States should monitor the housing conditions of migrant workers and impose sanctions on employers who have housed workers in inadequate conditions.